chromium/chromium/docs/unsafe_buffers.md

 # Preventing OOB through Unsafe Buffers errors (aka Spanification)

-Out-of-bounds (OOB) security bugs commonly happen through pointers which have no bounds information associated with them.
-We can prevent such bugs by always using containers.
+Out-of-bounds (OOB) security bugs commonly happen through C-style pointers which have no bounds information associated with them.
+We can prevent such bugs by always using C++ containers.
 Furthermore, the Clang compiler can warn about unsafe pointer usage that should be converted to containers.
 When an unsafe usage is detected, Clang prints a warning similar to
 ```